femke77/seeds/README.md

 Create a seeds directory in the Tech Blog root folder

-You can either clone this repo directly into that folder, or you can copy paste seed.js and createSeeds.js into the folder.
+You can either clone this repo directly into that folder, or you can copy/paste seed.js and createSeeds.js into the folder.

 Add two scripts to the package.json